Nandrajog93/Kaggle-Projects/README.md

 # Kaggle-Projects

-This repository currently consists of Three projects implemented in PYTHON and R. Refer to the following mentioned folder names.
+This repository currently consists of 4 projects implemented in PYTHON and R. Refer to the following mentioned folder names.

 # What is it?